0x4447-office/0x4447_webpage_documentation/docs/rsyslog/1.3.0/README.md

 # {{ $frontmatter.title }}

-::: danger Note
+::: warning Note
-This product is intended to be used by Cloud professionals how have experience with the Linux OS, networking in the cloud and understand Cloud pricing.
+This product is intended to be used by Cloud professionals who have experience with Linux, Cloud Networking, and understand Cloud pricing.
 :::

 ## What is this product about